microsoft/powerbi-visuals-utils-colorutils/docs/usage/usage-guide.md

 # Usage Guide
 > The Usage Guide describes a public API of the package.
-You will find a description and a few examples for each public interfaces of the package.
+You will find a description and a few examples for each public interface of the package.

-This package contains the following classes, interfaces and methods:
+This package contains the following classes and modules:

-* [colorHelper](../api/colorHelper.md) - helps to generate different colors for your chart values
+* [ColorHelper](../api/colorHelper.md) - helps to generate different colors for your chart values
 * [colorUtils](../api/colorUtils.md) - helps to convert color formats